 However, if you are sleeping 8 hours a night and still can’t get through a normal day without exhausting yourself, this is a whole separate problem.
 There are 2 reasons for this.

-1. You were sick, either recently or in the past, and you’re body is still recuperating.
+1. You were sick or had surgery, either recently or in the past, and you’re body is still recuperating.

 2. You pushed yourself too hard for too long, and now you’ve got adrenal fatigue.